 The cult of the Virgin Mary has played a major role within the Christian religion and is also one of the most represented throughout the history of art.
-The devotion that from the origins of Christianity was professed to Mary as “Mother of God”, favored the appearance of multiple iconographies referring to her life, as well as allegorical scenes dedicated to highlighting her human and divine values.

 The complexity of the Marian cycle was expressed in a multitude of Marian invocations, each of which acquired an iconographic convention that allowed the faithful to identify them.
 From the Middle Ages, its representation in art experienced a notable boom, especially thanks to the proliferation of writings related to the Virgin on which artists of all ages relied to capture the multiple episodes of her life.
 Undoubtedly, the diversity of literary sources, such as the apocryphal Gospels, the Golden Legend, and the books of mystical thinkers such as San Bernardo, San Buenaventura and Santa Brígida, have constituted a fundamental pillar in the construction of Marian iconography and the way in which the art has reflected the identity and character of the Virgin.